 We know you’ve been staring at that motor, and so will everyone else.
 Mopar power is something quite unique in these ’32 roadsters, and car people can instantly recognize the big valve covers of Chrysler’s original FirePower Hemi motor.
 And while you can tell there was a small fortune spent on attention-grabbing polished components, the substance of this V8 is even more impressive.
 The 392 cubic-inch motor was rebuilt by the performance masters at Keith Black.
 It includes a solid roller cam, Hot Heads intake, Demon carburetor, and those amazing Sanderson headers.
 Of course, we love how those form the straight pipes with cutouts.
 They give you the option of having a rumbling dual exhaust out the rear, or a thunderous straight pipe experience when it’s time for them to hear you coming.
 This one is built to be strong on the road with a four-link mono-leaf front suspension and four-link rear with adjustable coilovers.
 The TH400 three-speed automatic transmission has a stall kit and B&M shifter, so that you can the best performance out of this powerful V8.
 And control is also well in hand with front disc brakes and the grip of Firestone Firehawk tires.

 This sale comes with a ton of receipts detailing the body, engine, and custom chassis.
 It’s a low-mileage, custom-build that has everything you want to always stand out in any crowd.
 So you know something this cool won’t be with us for very long.
 Call today!!!

 Originally listed on February 8, 2018.
-Note that older listings are displayed for reference and will most probably not be available.
+Older listings are displayed for reference and probably will not be available.